tgmars/hangmango/readme.md

   -dport int
         Port that the target Hangmango server is listening on. (default 4444)
 ```
+---
+## Features and Design Considerations
+The following section describes the wordlist feature and considerations applied in regards to security and architecture of the client-server model.
 ### Wordlists
 A hardcoded list of default words to be selected from for a game of Hangmango includes `apple hello laminate sorcerer willow`, to expand this list the contents of the included `wordlist.txt` should be edited.
 It must contain newline separated words.
 The default contents of `wordlist.txt` is `here these are extra words for hangman tangible tarantula fantastic`.